alexcolincrawford/Azure-Sentinel-SIEM/README.md

       - **!!
 NOTE: ENSURE THAT YOUR ARE EXPOSING YOUR VM, NOT YOUR HOST DEVICE !!**
      ![image](https://github.com/alexcolincrawford/Azure-Sentinel-SIEM/assets/59071533/7c03bfd2-358a-44f8-b486-7fb35b6e5154)

+4. **Generating Log File:**

+   - Use a [PowerShell script](https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1) to generate custom security logs for Azure Sentinel.
+   - This script targets security events with event ID `4625` (Logon Failure), retrieves geolocation data (latitude, longitude, country, etc.) using ipgeolocation.io API, and stores the fetched data in a log file.
+   - Start the script.

+5. **Creating A Custom Log For Log File: **
+   - Navigate to `Tables` in the LAW.
+   - Click `create` -> `New custom log (MMA-based)`.
+   - Pass in a copy of the `failed_rdp.log`
+   - Ensure the `record delimiter` is `New line`
+   - Set the collection path to `C:\ProgramData\failed_rdp.log`
+      - **Why?:** This is where the logs are stored on the honeypot VM.
+   - Name & create it!

 4. **Creating A Azure Sentinel Workspace:**
    - Navigate to `Sentinel`, create a new workspace.